 - Pay your non-exempt principal on your payment plan: If you can’t protect all of your equity, you can still keep your vehicle.
 For this you can pay the non-exempt part through the payment plan.

 - Add the car loan to a Chapter 13 payment.
 You can include your late payments or your entire car loan to the Chapter 13 payment plan.
 Some jurisdictions will require you to include both if you are behind on your payments.
 Here the terms of your loan come into play to see if you can stretch or reduce your total payment.

 - Reduce the car loan.
 If you had the auto loan for at least 910 days when you filed for Chapter 13 bankruptcy, you may be able to adjust the terms in your favor.
-In a cramdown, you pay the value of the vehicle in lieu of the note balance as part of your payment plan.
+In a cramdown, you pay the value of the vehicle in lieu of the promissory note as part of your payment plan.
 You can also reduce your interest rate by 5-6%.
 Something that works great when you owe more than the total value of the car.